These are the key questions to ask a family law attorney when you first meet to guide your conversation and see if they're the right fit for you.

 In the case of divorce, if you’re on good terms with your spouse and don’t have any complicated property matters to resolve, your case could only take a few months.
 But if not, your divorce could take over a year.

-There’s no right answer here – it’s up to you to decide what you’re comfortable with when it comes to communication with your attorney.
+There’s no right answer here – it’s up to you to decide what you’re comfortable with when it comes to communication with your family law attorney.
 The goal of asking this question is to make sure you’re satisfied with a lawyer’s standard communication practices before hiring them.

 If you decide to hire the family law attorney that you speak with, you’ll likely need to sign a retainer agreement and some other paperwork to formalize your relationship.
-In general, though, this is a good question to ask because your family law lawyer will need your help and participation to achieve the best possible outcome in your case.
+In general, though, this is a good question to ask because your family lawyer will need your help and participation to achieve the best possible outcome in your case.

 Price, experience, and your comfort level with the lawyer are just three of the many factors to consider before hiring legal representation.
 Family law issues deal with the things we hold most dear in life, making the search for the right attorney even more important.

 These questions should help you evaluate your options, but since family law is so personal, trust your instincts on whether the family lawyer you speak with is the right attorney for you.